US STOCKS-Wall Street hits record high as investors eye mergers

 Michael Kors jumped 14.70 percent after the fashion accessories maker raised its 2017 revenue forecast.
 The stock was the biggest percentage gainer on the S&P.

 Advanced Micro Devices jumped 7.28 percent after a report that it plans to team up with Intel to form a personal computer chip unit.
-Intel ended 1.37 percent higher.
+Intel was down marginally.

 Advancing issues outnumbered declining ones on the NYSE by a 1.41-to-1 ratio; on Nasdaq, a 1.17-to-1 ratio favored advancers.

 About 6.6 billion shares changed hands on U.S. exchanges, above the 6.4 billion daily average over the last 20 sessions.
-(Additional reporting by Tanya Agrawal; Editing by Dan Grebler and James Dalgleish)
+(Additional reporting by Tanya Agrawal; Editing by Bernadette Baum and Dan Grebler)